filterpaper/filterpaper.github.io/qmk/userspace.md

 # Caveat / Limitations

 `config.h` is the only header file included with the keymap built from a json file.
 Keyboard header `QMK_KEYBOARD_H` cannot be included in `config.h` because it will lead to preprocessor conflict in the build process.
 Thus custom keycodes that starts at `SAFE_RANGE` cannot be defined as an enumeration data type in `config.h`.
 Manually defining safe custom keycode range is the only workaround.
+Manually expanding the json file using `rules.mk` was also proposed in [PR #15480](https://github.com/qmk/qmk_firmware/pull/15480).

 # Summary
 Maintaining personal build environment this way will keep code files tidy in one location instead of scattering them all over the QMK source tree.